 Most cases occur in families with no history of the condition, and can't be prevented.
 If a parent or parents have achondroplasia, a genetic counselor can give you information about the possibility of passing the condition on to your child.

-If your child has achondroplasia, call the healthcare provider if your child has back pain or trouble breathing.
+If your child has achondroplasia, call the healthcare provider if your child has:

 The University of Chicago Medicine